dotnet/aspnetcore/src/Microsoft.AspNetCore.NodeServices/README.md

 var nodeServices = Configuration.CreateNodeServices(new NodeServicesOptions());
 ```

-Besides this, the usage is the same as described for ASP.NET above, so you can now call `nodeServices.Invoke<T>(...)` etc.
+Besides this, the usage is the same as described for ASP.NET above, so you can now call `nodeServices.InvokeAsync<T>(...)` etc.

 You can dispose the `nodeServices` object whenever you are done with it (and it will shut down the associated Node.js instance), but because these instances are expensive to create, you should whenever possible retain and reuse instances.
-They are thread-safe - you can call `Invoke<T>` simultaneously from multiple threads.
+They are thread-safe - you can call `InvokeAsync<T>` simultaneously from multiple threads.
 Also, `NodeServices` instances are smart enough to detect if the associated Node instance has died and will automatically start a new Node instance if needed.

 # API Reference